1. Home

 EN 1992-1-1 + NA is used for structures that still need to be build.
 ENV 1992-1-1 is an old standard.
 Both give different results.

-In Concrete you can change the standard using Preferences > Calculation method.
+In ConCrete you can change the standard using Preferences > Calculation method.

 In Diamonds you can change the standard using Analysis > Concrete standard.